-The Historic St. Mary's City Commission originated in 1965 when the Governor appointed the St. Mary's City Restoration Study Commission (Joint Resolution 41, Acts of 1965).
+The Historic St. Mary's City Commission originated in 1965 when the Governor appointed the St. Mary's City Restoration Study Commission authorized by the General Assembly (Joint Resolution 41, Acts of 1965).
 The St. Mary's City Commission replaced the study commission in 1966 (Chapter 115, Acts of 1966) and joined the Department of Economic and Community Development in 1970.
 Thereafter, the Commission became part of the Department of Housing and Community Development in 1987 (Chapter 311, Acts of 1987).
 The Commission was renamed Historic St. Mary's City Commission in 1991 (Chapter 590, Acts of 1991).
 In 1997, it was made an independent agency within the office of the Governor and became affiliated formally with St. Mary's College of Maryland (Chapter 583, Acts of 1997).

 Seventeen members constitute the Commission.
 Thirteen are appointed to four-year terms by the Governor with Senate advice and consent.
 Of four ex officio members, two vote and two are nonvoting members.
 The Commission names the Executive Director (Code Education Article, secs.
 24-501 through 24-525).

 || Search the Archives || Education & Outreach || Archives of Maryland Online ] Governor General Assembly Judiciary Maryland.Gov